-- A single HandPunch terminal installation. - In a Modem to PC network the HandPunch terminal with the Modem option (for communication with the host computer).
+- A single HandPunch terminal installation. - In a HandPunch Direct-Connect network the last HandPunch in the daisy-chain (the one farthest from the host computer). - In a Modem/HandPunch to PC network the HandPunch terminal with the Ethernet option (for communication with the host computer) in the daisychain.